MatthewHA233/obsidian-simplemindmap-for-progressivestudy/README_en.md

 # Feature List

+- Shortcuts

+  Starting from '0.1.5+', the plugin no longer provides default shortcut keys, all are converted to ob commands, and you can set the corresponding shortcut keys for the commands yourself.
+This [document](./ShortcutKeySettingReference_en.md) lists the original shortcut keys for reference.

 - For mind map features, refer to the [mind-map](https://github.com/wanglin2/mind-map) project.
 You can also check [Common Issues](./Help.md) here.

 - Mind Map File Format